 Secured bond cannot be used for the purpose of detaining a defendant who may pose a danger to the safety of any other person or the community.
 See Brown, 2014-NMSC-038, ¶ 53 ("Neither the New Mexico Constitution nor our rules of criminal procedure permit a judge to set high bail for the purpose of preventing a defendant's pretrial release."); see also Stack v.
 Boyle, 342 U.S. 1, 5 (1951) (stating that secured bond set higher than the amount reasonably calculated to ensure the defendant's appearance in court "is 'excessive' under the Eighth Amendment").
-A felony defendant who poses a danger that cannot be mitigated through the imposition of non-monetary conditions of release under Paragraph D of this rule should be detained under Article II, Section 13 and Rule 5-409 NMRA.
+A felony defendant who poses a danger that cannot be mitigated through the imposition of non-monetary conditions of release under Paragraph D of this rule should be detained under Article II, Section 13 of the New Mexico Constitution and Rule 5-409 NMRA.

-The court should consider the authorized types of secured bonds in the order of priority set forth in Paragraph E. The court must first consider requiring an appearance bond secured by a cash deposit of 10%.
-If this is inadequate, the court then must consider a property bond where the property belongs to the defendant or other unpaid surety.
+The court should consider the authorized types of secured bonds in the order of priority set forth in Paragraph E. The court must first consider requiring an appearance bond secured by a cash deposit of ten percent (10%).
+No other percentage is permitted under the rule.
+If a cash deposit of ten percent (10%) is inadequate, the court then must consider a property bond involving property that belongs to the defendant or other unpaid surety.
 If neither of these options is sufficient to reasonably ensure the defendant's appearance, the court may require a cash or surety bond for the defendant's release.
-If the court requires a cash or surety bond, the defendant has the option either to execute an appearance bond and deposit 100% of the amount of the bond with the court or to purchase a bond from a paid surety.
+If the court requires a cash or surety bond, the defendant has the option either to execute an appearance bond and deposit one hundred percent (100%) of the amount of the bond with the court or to purchase a bond from a paid surety.
+Under Subparagraph (E)(2)(c), the defendant alone has the choice to post the bond by a one hundred percent (100%) cash deposit or a surety.
+The court does not have the option to set a cash-only bond or a surety-only bond; it must give the defendant the choice of either.
 A paid surety may execute a surety bond or a real or personal property bond only if the conditions of Rule 6-401.2 NMRA are met.

 Paragraph F governs the contents of an order setting conditions of release.
 See Form 9-303 NMRA (order setting conditions of release).
 Although pretrial release hearings are not required to be a matter of record in the magistrate court, Paragraph F requires the court to make written findings justifying the imposition of a secured bond, if any.
 Judges are encouraged to enter their written findings on the order setting conditions of release at the conclusion of the hearing.
-If more detailed findings are necessary, the judge should make such supplemental findings in a separate document within two days of the conclusion of the hearing.
+If more detailed findings are necessary, the judge should make the supplemental findings in a separate document within two (2) days of the conclusion of the hearing.